Former heart surgeon, Dr. Steven Gundry, has implied that lectins are the main danger in the American diet.

-Full disclosure, I haven’t read his book, and it’s not on my reading list.
-Not that I don’t think it would have any value or insight, it just doesn’t interest me.
+Full disclosure, I haven’t read his book.
+Not that I think it wouldn’t have any value or insight, the controversy around lectins just doesn’t interest me.

-Anytime anyone, no matter who they are, espouses a “diet” implicating one thing as the cause of all or most disease, I feel it is mostly a marketing ploy to create sensationalism.
+Anytime anyone, no matter who they are, espouses a “diet” implicating one thing as the cause of all or most diseases, I feel it is mostly a marketing ploy to create sensationalism.

 Lectins are proteins in plants.
 They are part of the plant’s defense system to ensure the seed of the plant makes it through the digestive system of the animal that eats it, so it can be planted in a pile of poop, and potentially grow into a new plant.

 “Lectins are abundant in raw legumes and grains, and most commonly found in the part of the seed that becomes the leaves when the plant sprouts, aka the cotyledon, but also on the seed coat.”

 According to Dr. Gundry, lectins are implicated in a host of diseases from weight gain to inflammation and autoimmune conditions.

 He’s correct about lectins being dangerous.

 “When consumed, lectins in their active state can cause negative side effects.
 The most publicized accounts report severe reactions in people eating even small amounts of raw or undercooked kidney beans.
 They contain phytohaemagglutinin, a type of lectin that can cause red blood cells to clump together.
 It can also produce nausea, vomiting, stomach upset, and diarrhea.”